 Brass – Copper-Zinc Alloy

-Brass is is the generic term for a range of copper-zinc alloys.
-Brass can be alloyed with zinc in different proportions, which results in a material of varying mechanical, corrosion and thermal properties.
+Brass is the generic term for a range of copper-zinc alloys.
+Brass can be alloyed with zinc in different proportions, which results in a material of varying mechanical, corrosion, and thermal properties.
 Increased amounts of zinc provide the material with improved strength and ductility.
-Brasses with a copper content greater than 63% are the most ductile of any copper alloy and are shaped by complex cold forming operations.
+Brasses with a copper content greater than 63% are the most ductile of any copper alloy and are shaped by complex cold-forming operations.
 Brass has higher malleability than bronze or zinc.
 The relatively low melting point of brass and its fluidity make it a relatively easy material to cast.
 Brass can range in surface color from red to yellow to gold to silver depending on the zinc content.
 Some of the common uses for brass alloys include costume jewelry, locks, hinges, gears, bearings, hose couplings, ammunition casings, automotive radiators, musical instruments, electronic packaging, and coins.

 Zamak – Zamak 3